dnagir/knockout-rails/README.md

 - `inplace` - converts the input elements into inplace editing with 'Edit'/'Done' buttons.
 Apply it on `input` elements similarly to the `value` binding.
 - `color` - converts an element into a color picker.
 Apply it to a `div` element: `color: page.fontColor`.
 Depends on [pakunok](https://github.com/dnagir/pakunok) gem (specifically - its `colorpicker` asset).
 - `onoff` - Converts checkboxes into iOS on/off buttons.
 Example: `onoff: page.isPublic`.
 It depends on [ios-chechboxes](https://github.com/dnagir/ios-checkboxes) gem.
-- 'animate' - runs the animation.
+- `animate` - runs the animation when dependent attributes change.
 Example: `animate: {width: quotaUsed, height: quotaUsed(), duration: 2000}`.

 Please see the specs for more detailed instruction on how to use the specific binding.